Abu Khashab

 Abu Khashab (أبو خشب) is a Syrian town located in Deir ez-Zor District, Deir ez-Zor.
 According to the Syria Central Bureau of Statistics (CBS), Abu Khashab had a population of 9,046 in the 2004 census.

-Syrian Civil War
+Syrian civil war

 Abu Khashab is home to the only IDP camp in the Deir ez-Zor Governorate.
 It was established in 2017 and as of May 2024 it had a population of 10,842.

 On 27 April 2022, seven people were shot dead and four others were wounded in a massacre committed by Islamic State fighters when they attacked the house of the chief of the relations office of Deir ez-Zor Civil Council in the town.